 - Benjamin Franklin invented a weapon he dubbed "The Franklin-ator": a live badger tied to the end of a club.

-- Inverted and then played straight with Leonardo da Vinci, who is revealed to be an alien who is one of the least intelligent of his species, but designs and builds a giant killing machine to extract revenge for his ill-treatment.
+- Inverted and then played straight with Leonardo da Vinci, who is revealed to be an alien who is one of the least intelligent of his speciesnote , but designs and builds a giant killing machine to extract revenge for his ill-treatment.

 - The Star Trek: Voyager episode "Living Witness".
-The story focuses on the historical depiction of an encounter with the Voyager crew by an ancient civilization hundreds of years before.
-The biased depiction portrays them as a ruthlessly violent gang of thugs, and the Voyager as an inpenetrable warship armed to the teeth with weapons, and containing a complement of Borg drones at the captain's disposal.
+The story focuses on the historical depiction of an encounter with Voyager by an alien civilization hundreds of years before.
+The actual Voyager crew were stranded in a distant part of the galaxy on a ship built primarily for exploration and diplomacy who were constantly outclassed by far more aggressive enemies.
+The biased depiction portrays them as a ruthlessly violent gang of Nazi-like thugs, and the Voyager as an impenetrable warship armed to the teeth with advanced weaponry, and containing a complement of Borg drones at the captain's disposal.

 - In Gravity Falls, we have Nathaniel Northwest, a supposed badass pioneer and the touted founder of Gravity Falls.
 In reality he was a waste-shoveling village idiot who was used to hide the existence of the real founder of Gravity Falls and America's most embarrassing secret, the 8th and 1/2 President of the United States, Quentin Trembley.
 Although later it turns out he wasn't so much an idiot as a Manipulative Bastard, making this more of a Historical Hero Upgrade.